All Products

 );

-Export data to a file over the Amazon S3 protocol
+Export to OSS over the S3 protocol

 SELECT k1 FROM tbl1 UNION SELECT k2 FROM tbl1